Sale!

 Category: COMPILER DESIGN: SET 2 (MCQ) - © 2023 NUUTAN.COM.
 ALL RIGHTS RESERVED.

-22) For each of the following tasks, indicate the earliest stage of the compiler that can always perform that task or detect the situation.
-Assume the compiler is a conventional one that generates native code (x86, MIPS, et cetera) for a language like C++ or JAVA.
+23) For each of the following tasks, indicate the earliest stage of the compiler that can always perform that task or detect the situation.
+Assume the compiler is a conventional one that generates native code (x86, MIPS, etc.) for a language like C++ or JAVA.
 Use the following abbreviations to identify the stages:

 SCAN: Scanner